richardTowers/richardtowers.github.com/_posts/2019-03-23-old-side-projects.md

 layout: post
 title: "Old side projects"
 excerpt: >
-  Some old side projects from when I was learning to code.
+  Looking back on some old side projects from when I was learning to code.
 ---

 Old side projects